The Director Welcomes You

 Time to Complete

 This week should be easy.
-You are delivering a Bureau made of heavy metal.
-Get to Nicaragua at 18:01
+You are delivering a Loveseat with a False bottom.
+Get to Austria at 08:13

 Good Luck.

-— The Burner Phone you were holding self destructs.
+— The iPod you were holding self destructs.

 The Villain Dossier